Our Nationally Recognized Team

 Roswell Park’s Lung Cancer Screening Program aims to detect lung cancer early — when it is most curable — by screening and monitoring those most likely to develop the disease, especially current and former smokers.
 As a result, 70% of lung cancers detected through our program are found at an early stage, compared to national trends, in which the majority of lung cancers are diagnosed at later stages, significantly impacting survival.

 Our Cutting-Edge Therapies

 We offer treatments at the forefront of cancer care, plus clinicians with the knowledge and experience to use them.
 Our patients with lung cancer may opt for a treatment plan that includes:

 Personalized therapies matched to your tumor’s genetic profile

 We use advanced molecular testing developed at Roswell Park, OmniSeq Comprehensive, which decodes a tumor’s DNA to look at 144 genes and identify genetic mutations for which we can offer a targeted therapy or a clinical trial drug.

-Immunotherapy approaches are providing some of the latest, most promising new treatments for lung cancer, and Roswell Park and our Center for Immunotherapy are pioneers in the field.
+Immunotherapy approaches are providing some of the latest, most promising new treatments for lung cancer, and Roswell Park and our Division of Translational Immunology are pioneers in the field.
 Roswell Park patients have access to these newest options, oftentimes years before they become available to other providers.